Bira/octopus-carnival/_drafts/lphr-scene-13.md

 rest of it, and I procrastrinated by publishing everything up to scene 05 of the adventure to the blog.

-Before that pause, I managed to extract a proper map of the first level from an old and obsolete Hell's Rebels Foundry module that doesn't even open on my local install.
+Before that pause, I managed to extract a proper map of the first level from the same old module that gave me the Livery map from Scene 05.
 I drew walls, and I think I did a decent job of adding proper lighting on it.
 Nothing fancy, just a slightly dimmed global light level.
 If that turns out to be a problem, I can just disable that and rely on pure imagination to handle lighting and walls.
 My player, who is also me, is very understanding about these things.

 Were I running this for other people, the correct thing to do would be to adapt the whole level at once, statting up every trap, every hidden treasure, and